-Undergraduate students are guided through a series of studies designed to develop skills contemporary techniques and musical vocabulary.
+Undergraduate students are guided through a series of studies designed to develop skills in contemporary techniques and musical vocabulary.
 The objectives of lower-division courses are exploratory in nature, focusing on various methods and musical styles.
-In upper-division courses the emphasis is on developing an individual style.
+In upper-division courses, developing an individual style in emphasized.
 Graduate students, in addition to the required courses, are assisted in the preparation of a thesis in the form of an original composition.
-The outlets for performance of compositions are numerous: from student performers interested in playing new works to formal ensembles that will read student compositions.
+The outlets for performance of compositions are numerous: from student performers interested in playing new works to formal ensembles that read student compositions.
 Under instructor supervision, advanced students create electro-acoustic compositions using the latest computer technology.
-In addition, through our collaboration with the TRFT Department (TV, Radio, Film, Theatre) students are able to develop projects for visual media.
+In addition, through our collaboration with the TRFT Department (TV, Radio, Film, Theatre) and the Digital Arts area of the Art Department students are able to develop projects for visual and digital media.

 - Bachelor of Music in Composition